D-Skr/project-maven-race/README.md

 # Have fun!

-P.S. also you can wrap your far-JAR-file into EXE with https://launch4j.sourceforge.net
+P.S. also you can wrap your fat-JAR-file into EXE with https://launch4j.sourceforge.net